2023 Best Allied Health Services Associate Degree Schools in Maine

 Full Allied Health & Medical Assisting Services at Southern Maine Community College Report

-Central Maine Community College landed the #7 spot in the 2023 rankings for the best associate degree allied health and medical assisting services programs.
+Central Maine Community College came in at #7 in this year’s edition of the Best Allied Health Services Associate Degree Schools in Maine ranking.
 Located in the rural area of Auburn, Central Maine Technical College is a public school with a small student population.

 The average amount in student loans that medical assisting majors at Central Maine Technical College take out while working on their Associate Degree is $21,143.

-Explore all the Best Allied Health & Medical Assisting Services Colleges in the New England Area or other specific states within that region.
+Explore all the Best Allied Health & Medical Assisting Services Schools in the New England Area or other specific states within that region.

 One of 30 majors within the area of study, allied health and medical assisting services has other similar majors worth exploring.